sfbrigade/data-science-wg/README.md

 + [City of SF Budget Visualization](https://github.com/sameerank/sf-budget-visualization)
 + [U.S. Dept. of Transportation Traffic Fatality Analyses](https://github.com/sfbrigade/datasci-dot-fars)

-## Current Group Needs + Leadership Opportunities
-In addition to members contributing to individual projects, we are also in need of passionate and motivated individuals to join the Core DSWG team!
-We have many leadership opportunities as well as opportunities to help with marketing, content writing, event planning etc.  Please reach out to @rocio on Slack or send an email to datascience[at]codeforsanfrancisco.org.

 ### New Here??
 + Check out our [New Member Onboarding Doc](https://docs.google.com/document/d/1lOkMj_doC9ra9XhrSkpJQ4b06SHvpYdzdBAlUz_xBNg/edit?usp=sharing)

 ### New to Data Science or want to learn more??
 + Explore [Data Science Education Resources](https://github.com/sfbrigade/data-science-wg/wiki/Learning) from our Wiki to get to learnin'!

+### DSWG Leadership Opportunities
+In addition to members contributing to individual projects, we are also in need of passionate and motivated individuals to join the Core DSWG team!
+We have many leadership opportunities as well as opportunities to help with marketing, content writing, event planning etc.  Please reach out to @rocio on Slack or send an email to datascience[at]codeforsanfrancisco.org.

 ![](D1Logo.png)